Study Finds 8 Best Close Grip Bench Press Alternatives (Most Muscle Growth)

 Increasing the time a muscle spends under tension will go a long way to increase hypertrophy rates.
 Not fully locking out the elbow in the close grip machine press, close grip dumbbell press and close grip push ups will ensure that the triceps are always fully engaged throughout the entire set.

-The close grip bench press alternatives can do the same for lifters as the close grip bench press when done with correct form.
+The alternatives to close grip bench press can do the same for lifters as the close grip bench press when done with correct form.
 These benefits include building and strengthening triceps, being less stressful on the shoulders and improving overall bench lockout.

 A man wearing white shirt is showing his tricep muscles in the gym, veins in his arm are visible with blur gym equipment in the background.